deer-hunt/ipsurv/docs/ipsurv-cmd/command_examples.md

 ### Multiple rows using pipe

-"IpSurv" support the input by pipe.
+"ipsurv" support the input by pipe.
 You are able to specify multiple rows.

 **Example:**